AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeLibType/AttributeType.md

 AttributeTypeLibType.AttributeType Property
 ===========================================
-AutomationML 2.1 APIGets the collection of AttributeType objects contained in this AttributeTypeLib element.
+Gets the collection of AttributeType objects contained in this AttributeTypeLib element.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)